BlueBrain/Monsteer/README.md

 # License

 Monsteer is licensed under the LGPL, unless noted otherwise, e.g., for external dependencies.
-See file LGPL.txt for the full license.
+See file LICENSE.txt for the full license.

 Copyright (c) 2015-2021 Blue Brain Project/EPFL, King Abdullah University of Science and Technology and contributors.